manidixit51/Car-Rental-System/README.md

 - **Check Availability**: View a list of available cars.
 - **Rent Cars**: Rent a car from the available inventory.
 - **Return Cars**: Return a rented car to the inventory.

+ ## Technical Highlights
+Object-Oriented Design: Utilizes object-oriented programming principles to create a modular and maintainable codebase.
+Scalability: Designed to accommodate an expanding fleet of vehicles and increasing customer base.
+User-Friendly Interface: Simple and intuitive console-based interface for easy interaction.
+## Use Case
+The primary users of this system are car rental businesses that need an efficient way to manage their car inventory and rental operations.
+The system helps in keeping track of which cars are available, which are rented out, and facilitates the rental and return process.

 ## Requirements